lichesstrends/aggregator/README.md

 - **`_sqlx_migrations`** — internal table used by SQLx to record executed migrations

-You can reset your local SQLite to start fresh :
+You can reset your local SQLite to start fresh:
 ```bash
 rm -f data/lichess.db data/lichess.db-wal data/lichess.db-shm
 ```